I believe that you can be rich — no matter where you are at financially right now.

 12 Money secrets no one taught you in school

 - In order to accumulate assets, it’s important to learn a lot about investing, real estate, and business.
+I highly recommend the book I Will Teach You To Be Rich by Ramit Sethi as a introduction to investing.

 - You are the average of the five people with whom you spend the most time (more on that here).
 So, if you want to be successful and make money, start hanging out with other people who are successful and know how to make money.

 - No one will care about your money as much as you do, so choose professionals carefully.
+This is why I learn about personal finance.
+It’s too important not to.

 A Final Note!